percona/percona-server-mongodb-operator/source/operator.rst

      - boolean
      - ``false``
      - Unmanaged site in :ref:`cross-site replication<operator-replication>`:
-       setting it to ``true`` forces the Operator to to run the cluster :ref:`as a Replica site<operator-replication-replica>`, in unmanaged
+       setting it to ``true`` forces the Operator to run the cluster in unmanaged state - nodes do not form replica sets, operator does not control TLS certificates
-       state

    * - crVersion
      - string